schiklen/HTManalysisCourse/CentreCourseProtocol.md

 ###Nucleus Segmentation

-To measure these values, we first segment each nucleus using atutomatic local intensity thresholding (Bernsen algorithm).
+To measure these values, we first segment each nucleus using automatic local intensity thresholding (Bernsen algorithm).
 Then the rim of the nucleus is dilated outwards to define an approximate area to define the region of **Cell Area**.
 Within this region, we call the dilated region (Cell Area - Nucelus Area) as the **Juxta-Nuclear** cytoplasmic region.

 (Figure required here)